zzantozz/bash-mutex-server/README.md

 ```bash
 unset prev_start prev_end failed; while read -r -a range; do start="${range[0]}"; end="${range[1]}"; echo -n "$start - $end "; if [ -z "$prev_start" ]; then echo "First line!"; prev_start="$start"; prev_end="$end"; else echo -n "is $prev_end < $start? "; if [ "$prev_end" -lt "$start" ]; then echo yep; else echo nope; failed=true; fi; fi; prev_start="$start"; prev_end="$end"; done < <(cat locks/* | sort -k 6 | awk '{print $6 " " $8}'); [ -z "$failed" ] || echo "There was an overlap!"
 ```

+### The client connected to the server, but then it hangs forever.

+1. That's not a question.

+2. It's probably because your netcat implementation differs from the one where I wrote this.
+Different netcats have different ways of saying "close the connection after sending/receiving some data.
+Figure out what's right for your system and change the netcat options appropriately.
+A google search for "make netcat close the connection" should be illuminating.